zbalkan/zbalkan.github.io/_posts/2025-08-17-log-replay.md

 {% include gallery id="galleryGreen" caption="Unit tests succeeded, we are in Green state." %}

-We reached the `GREEN` state.
-It is now up to the detection engineers to fine-tune the rules more for the `REFACTOR` phase.
+We reached the `Green` state.
+It is now up to the detection engineers to fine-tune the rules more for the `Refactor` phase.
 It is possible to add more groups and labels or suppress false positive cases.
 Our behavioral tests are now completed.
 We can now ensure that Wazuh can detect many of the Lateral Movement events via Remote Desktop.
 With more coverage, we improved our detection posture.

 #### Future-proofing detections through regression testing